Apple Turtle Sea Snack (Healthy Summer Snack for Kids)

 • Seaworthy Snack Platter

-Arrange your apple turtles on a blue plate or tray, simulating an oceanic environment.
-Then, scatter some goldfish crackers or seaweed snacks around them, creating an underwater scene that’ll have your kids clamoring for a taste.
+Arrange your apple turtles on a blue plate or tray to simulate an oceanic environment.
+Then scatter some goldfish crackers or seaweed snacks around them to create an underwater scene, with your kids clamoring for a taste.

 • Surf’s Up, Greens!